Today’s youth have the same issue I had back then but it’s on a much bigger scale, everything must be or is INSTANT!

 Don’t Judge or let others misdirect you, be in control of yourself!

-I look back and think the key was pushing beyond that horrible feeling which enabled me to achieve as a player and today as a coach.
+I look back and think the key was pushing beyond that horrible feeling.
+This enabled me to achieve as a player and today as a coach.
 I have developed such grit that hearing negative comments such as; “I can’t make a living from being a coach”, “I’m a rubbish coach”, “I steal players”, “I’ll never be a good coach”, “get a proper job” just makes me stronger.
 Furthermore, it makes me better and inspires me further towards my quest of becoming a world-leading coach.

-There have been many occasions when I felt like, maybe it’s time to get a “normal job” but something deep down pushed me further, especially when tough times hit.
-I looked at how I could better myself?!
-I kept driving forward and today I realise without the tough times i would not have knowledge and success.
-I honestly believe that my journey has just began even though I’ve been coaching for 18 years.
-I have huge goals and a massive ambition to change the face of table tennis for the better and I will achieve it because I refuse to quit.
+There have been many occasions when I felt like, maybe it’s time to get a “normal job”!
+But something deep down pushed me further, especially when tough times hit.
+I looked at how I could better myself?! and kept driving forward and I realised without the tough times I would not have the knowledge or success.
+I honestly believe that my journey has just begun even though I have been coaching for 18 years.
+My ambitions of changing the face of table tennis for the better continues to grow.
+I will achieve my dreams because I refuse to quit.
 Each time I fall or get hit it makes me smarter, stronger and pushes me forward ten folds.